LazaUK/UdemyProjects-TensorFlow/README.md

-# UdemyProjects_TensorFlow
+# TensorFlow study projects
-My TensorFlow study projects
+I'll use this repo to store my TensorFlow study projects

+## Project 1 - Fundamentals
+1.